alenia/gogaruco_proposal_2012/slides.md

          * "~/oz/app/views"
 </pre>

+<!SLIDE big>

-# In conclusion
+## In conclusion:

+<!SLIDE big>

-* Approaching tasks in small chunks is more logical and mathematical
+Approaching tasks in small chunks is more logical and mathematical

+<!SLIDE big>

-* Test Driven Development is a good learning tool for the mathematically minded
+Test Driven Development is a good learning tool for the mathematically minded

+<!SLIDE big>

-* Understanding the heuristics behind a subject such as TDD increases our ability to impart knowledge
+Understanding the heuristics behind a subject increases our ability to impart knowledge

-# Some better closing quote or image
- or don't people put a twitter handle here?

-Photo credits, too!
+# THANK YOU!

+Follow me at @alenia

 Any comments much appreciated.
 Please email me at: daniela.wellisz@gmail.com

+Say 'Hello' next time you're in SF!

+#### Comic credits:

+* Purity by Randall Monroe, XKCD
+* Little Gauss by Horusart on DeviantArt
+* Math is Delicious t-shirt design, Jeph Jaques, questionablecontent.net